mezz64/mb3_docker/README.md

 mb3_docker
 ==========

-Copy of gfjardim's mediabrowser docker to facilitate a new build.
+Merge of gfjardim's and the official mediabrowser docker to facilitate a new build and run properly as nobody on UNRAID.